-TMS and City of Bath College continue their joint highways and transport training initiative to tackle the learning and skills gap in the highways and transportation Sector.
+TMS and Bath College continue their joint highways and transport training initiative to tackle the learning and skills gap in the highways and transportation sector.

 TMS is able to offer an extensive range of training courses in the field of Highway Design, Traffic Management, Highway Technology and Highway Maintenance.
 All courses offer a 'hands on' approach to training and are also recognised for CPD by the IHE and CIHT.

-On completion of all 4 assignments to a satisfactory standard and within the specified timescale a BTEC Level 4 Certificate of Achievement will be awarded to students.
+On completion of all four assignments to a satisfactory standard and within the specified timescale, a BTEC Level 4 Certificate of Achievement will be awarded to students.
 There is no examination.
 Students wishing to register for a BTEC award must do so at the enrolment at the start of the first module of the course.
 It is not possible to do this subsequently.

-A joint TMS/ City of Bath College Certificate will also be issued to students completing the course.
+A joint TMS/Bath College Certificate will also be issued to students completing the course.

-The courses can also contribute to the achievement of a Professional Diploma in Highway Engineering by further study of Highways and Transportation topics from the TMS and City of Bath College training programme.
+The courses can also contribute to the achievement of a Professional Diploma in Highway Engineering by further study of Highways and Transportation topics from the TMS and Bath College training programme.

 The BTEC training proves very popular as an in-house course.
 This can be a very cost effective way of training your staff, at a venue that is convenient for you.